Doris Duke Charitable Foundation for Islamic Art: Building Bridges 2020 Grant Program

 Award Information: Type: Grant

-Organizations must have annual operating expenses greater than $100,000, of which at least $25,000 is dedicated to professional arts- or media arts-based programming.
 Organizations that do not meet the budget criteria may partner with another organization that does and can serve as the fiscal sponsor.
-Similarly, non-arts, social change-focused organizations may partner with arts organizations to apply and vice versa; however, only one organization may submit an application.
+Similarly, social-change and/or human services focused organizations may partner with arts organizations to apply and vice versa; however, only one organization can submit an application.
 Both the organization selected as the fiscal sponsor and the sponsored organization will need to submit their organizational budgets.

-The Building Bridges 2017-18 Grants Program will support planning and implementation of programs or projects that engage U.S.-based Muslim and non-Muslim populations in arts- and culture-based experiences that advance relationships and understanding.
+Purpose: The Building Bridges 2020 Grants Program will support planning and implementation of projects that engage U.S.-based Muslims and their neighbors in online and/or live arts- and media-based experiences designed to advance relationships and understanding for mutual well-being.
 Through this approach, the program’s larger aim is to contribute toward a more just civil society and greater well-being among people.

-Proposed projects or programs should offer engaging, immersive and interactive experiences that may be conducted in collaboration with other organizations and are tailored to the needs and interests of the specific intended audience(s).
+Proposed projects or programs should offer immersive and interactive experiences that may be conducted in collaboration with other organizations and are tailored to the needs and interests of the specific intended audience(s).
 These experiential activities can be conducted online and/or live.
-There are many ways organizations might design, structure and implement programs or projects that engage U.S.-based Muslim and non-Muslim populations through literary-, media- and/or performing arts-based experiences to foster relationships and understanding between communities.
-Organizations are encouraged to draw upon their core capabilities, audience knowledge and resources in the creation of their proposals.
+There are many ways organizations might design, structure and implement projects that engage U.S.-based Muslims and their neighbors through digital, literary, multimedia, and/or performing arts-based experiences to foster relationships and understanding between communities.
+Organizations are encouraged to draw upon their core capabilities, knowledge of the selected population(s) and resources in the creation of their proposals.
 Competitive projects may include, but are not limited to:

 - Development of new programs informed by past experience with successful U.S.-based or international programming grounded in the creative arts and;

 - Expansion of existing programs that advance Building Bridges Grants Program goals.

-Funded projects must have a start date between March 1, 2018 and December 1, 2018.
-Projects may take place over a period of one to three years from the start date.
+Funded projects must have a start date between January 1 and June 1, 2021.
+Projects may take place over a period of two years from the start date.